|

 After a mile the track lost its pavement but that’s how it should be!

 We had a nice walk back to the parking place.
-The clouds died away and the
+The clouds died away and

-sun accompanied us the whole long way.
+the sun accompanied us the whole long way.

-Off the westside of Crib Goch we looked up: here’s the place you can come
+Off the westside of Crib Goch we looked up: here’s the place you can

-satisfaction we noticed that it was all fenced.
+certain satisfaction we noticed that it was all fenced.

-The paths around the lakes gave the impression of a lazy Sunday afternoon
+The paths around the lakes gave the impression of a lazy Sunday

-park-walk; and so it felt; quite and lovely.Our loyal car awaited us; it had
+afternoon park-walk; and so it felt; quite and lovely.Our loyal car

-been a perfect day.
+awaited us; it had been a perfect day.

-”Lets visit Chester”, I hopelessly try to raise my boy’s interest in
+”Lets visit Chester?
+I hopelessly try to raise my boy’s interest in

 some culture.
-“You know I don’t like cities”.
+“You know I don’t like cities?
 “There are loads of

-dad, when you’re in Scotland”.
+with dad, when you’re in Scotland?

 What about the beach then?
 So the beach won.
-And the sun had made the same
+And the sun had made the

-rocks, unlike Holland.
+are also rocks, unlike Holland.

 We played like children with sand, stones and the waves.
-Sat down and woke
+Sat down and

-up: suddenly a few hours were gone: the tide around my feet.
+woke up: suddenly a few hours were gone: the tide around my feet.

 Lovely Wales.

-Archived
+Archived features

-mailto:wijke@scribeweekly.com |
+mailto:wijke@scribeweekly.com